mconf/bbb-mobile-sdk/README.md

 ## How to run

+    Android:
     $ expo run:android

     if it crashes with an error message with something like: ANDROID_SDK_ENVIRONMENT missing...
     $ export ANDROID_HOME=$HOME/Android/Sdk
     $ export PATH=$PATH:$ANDROID_HOME/tools

+    if it results in a error with gradle:
+    $ cd android && ./gradlew clean

+    iOS:
     $ expo run:ios

 ## License